nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 ### <a id="google-chrome">Google Chrome installation and run script

 [Google Chrome](https://www.google.com/chrome/) is a browser built by Google.
 You will find that the browser is quite fast.
-For NVIDIA hardware, one nicety is that video playback for VP9 media utilizes the Video Engine.
-That saves me 15 watts of power consumption versus Chromium and Firefox.
+For NVIDIA graphics, video playback utilizes the Video Engine.

 **Installation**

-The `RPM` file for Google Chrome can be found at [Google](https://www.google.com/chrome/) and [pkgs.org](https://pkgs.org/download/google-chrome).
-At the time of writing, I installed version 98.0.4758.80.
+The `RPM` file for Google Chrome can be found at [Google](https://www.google.com/chrome/) and [pkgs.org](https://pkgs.org/download/google-chrome) (stable under RPM Packages).

 **Note:** Installing Google Chrome will add the Google repository so your system will automatically keep Google Chrome up to date.
 If you don't want Google's repository (which is what we want), do `sudo touch /etc/default/google-chrome` before installing the package.
 The reason is the package will fail auto-install without the `--nodeps` flag.